 We utilize Resverlogix to perform certain financial and administrative functions.
 Services are provided by Resverlogix to us pursuant to an agreement that may be terminated by Resverlogix upon six months prior notice.
 In addition, the employees of Resverlogix who are primarily responsible for the provision of services to us have specialized knowledge and experience and there is no certainty that such individuals will continue to be employees of Resverlogix.
-Resverlogix believed its cash as at July 31, 2019 is insufficient to fund its contractual commitments and net working capital liability over the next year or to fund its planned business operations over the next year.
+Resverlogix believed its cash as at January 31, 2020 is not sufficient to fund its contractual commitments and its planned business operations over the next year.
+Therefore, Resverlogix will have to raise additional capital to fund its contractual commitments and its planned business operations.
+If Resverlogix is not able to raise capital, the Company may be forced to cease operations.